The Boat Races

 The Boat Race course, known as The Championship Course is 4 miles, 374 yards or 6.8 km long.

 It stretches between Putney and Mortlake on the River Thames in south west London.
-This course was first used for The Boat Race in 1845 and has been used for every Race since; apart from 1846, 1856 and 1863 when the race was held in the opposite direction between Mortlake and Putney.
+This course was first used for The Boat Race in 1845 and has been used for every men’s Race since; apart from 1846, 1856 and 1863 when the race was held in the opposite direction between Mortlake and Putney.
 Between 1915 and 1919 there were no races due to the Great War and similarly between 1940 and 1945 due the Second World War.
 Due to the pandemic the Race was also cancelled in 2020 and in 2021 it was held on the river Ouse in Ely before returning to the Tideway in 2022.

 The Fulham/Chiswick side of the course is known as the Middlesex side.
 The Putney/Barnes side of the course is known as the Surrey side.